MaartenGr/BERTopic/docs/getting_started/representation/llm.md

 wget https://huggingface.co/TheBloke/zephyr-7B-alpha-GGUF/resolve/main/zephyr-7b-alpha.Q4_K_M.gguf
 ```

-Finally, we can now use the model the model with BERTopic in just a couple of lines:
+Finally, we can now use the model with BERTopic in just a couple of lines:

 ```python
 from bertopic import BERTopic